hdl-registers/hdl-registers/doc/sphinx/rst/about/about.rst

 We do not mean to bash anyone.
 We encourage and applaud all open-source contributions.
 See :ref:`similar_tools` below for links to the other projects.
+The PeakRDL tool has no official VHDL generator, so we used the SystemVerilog generator for comparison.

 Scope